 Here's a recap of the main deliverables and moving parts that make up each part of idea management:

-Having a centralized and collaborative idea management process doesn’t ensure that your team will always build the right thing, but it’s a success factor that can make or break a product.
+Having a centralized and collaborative idea management process with the right tooling doesn’t ensure that your team will always build the right thing, but it’s a success factor that can make or break a product.

-If one of your priorities is to build customer-centric products but you don’t have time to gather, process and organize customer feedback, it might be time to take stock of your idea management process and strategy.
+If one of your priorities is to build customer-driven products but you don’t have time to gather, process and organize customer feedback in an organized way, it’s time to re-evaluate your ideation process.